Living with wildlife: Skunks

 Skunks are shy animals, known for their offensive odour and distinctive black and white markings.
 They are nocturnal animals but may occasionally be active during the day.

-Skunks can be found in their natural habitats of forest borders, brushy areas, and grassy fields.
+The natural habitat of a skunk includes forest borders, brushy areas, and grassy fields.
 Skunks are burrowing animals.
-In urban areas, they are often found under buildings, porches and in culverts.
+In urban areas, you can find them under buildings, porches and in culverts.

 Skunks, like raccoons, are omnivores.
 Their diet consists mainly of insects, but also includes mice and other small mammals, eggs, fruits, nuts, vegetation, carrion, and garbage.
 This varied diet is one of the reasons that skunks have adapted so well to living in close proximity to humans.

 Skunks breed in late winter to early spring and usually give birth in May or June.
 They have between three-to-10 young per litter and the young remain in the den for six-to-eight weeks before venturing out with their mother.

 For more info on skunks visit the Canadian Wildlife Federation’s information page, Striped Skunk

 How can I get rid of a skunk that has taken up residence under my porch/shed?

 If this problem has arisen in the months of May to July, the skunk is most likely a mother with young.
 In this case, we encourage the homeowner to be tolerant and patient.
 Young do not leave the den until they are six-to-eight weeks of age.
 Do not put any exclusion methods in place until you notice the young leaving the den.